Tuesday, August 21, 2007

 My little head hit the edge of the dashboard and all went black....

-I spent my afternoon wandering through the Mayan ruins and relaxed on the steps of a pyramid while talking with my uncle Rene about the state of things.
-He is an engineer and an evangelist.
+I spent my afternoon wandering through the Mayan ruins and relaxing on the steps of a pyramid while talking with my uncle Rene about the state of things.
+He is an engineer and a devout evangelist.
 As we meditated on the Mayans and their mathematics, young Indian children flew their colorful kites on the lush green mounds surrounding the pyramids.
 A warm breeze made the palm trees sway and I thought about the circumstances that brought me here.

 I had shared my dilemma with my partner in Tucson and he invited me to consider coming to Arizona and have the work done in a town on the Mexican border called Nogales .
 I considered it and spoke with one or two doctors there in a mixture of English and Spanish.
 I had very good impression of the doctors I spoke to there.
 In NY the doctors were pressuring me to make a decision and to take some action soon.
 However, my mind was now open to idea of going south of the border.